 Terms and conditions of contract

 We aim to ensure that everything runs smoothly and that at all stages you understand how we will work with you.
 Read our UCEM Terms and Conditions of Contract.
 Read the Model Cancellation Form referred to in the Terms and Conditions of Contract.
 These do not apply to delegates of the UCEM Online Academy.

 UCEM is committed to safeguarding and promoting the welfare of young people and vulnerable adults.
 The Board of Trustees and UCEM staff recognise that a safe environment and the provision of clear processes for communication and taking action ensure the best outcomes for all students.
-UCEM sets out its expectations and commitments around effective safeguarding practices in its Safeguarding procedure, which can be found here.
+UCEM sets out its expectations and commitments around effective safeguarding practices in its Safeguarding procedure, which can be found on our Code of Practice page.

 We are committed to a policy of equal opportunities.
 This means that no one is treated differently for reasons of gender, age, ethnic or national origins, colour, religion, sexual orientation, gender identification or disability.
-More details can be found here.
+More details can be found in the UCEM Code of Practice Equality and Diversity.

 Access and Participation Plan